Party of Five: Production

 Fox Entertainment Group chairman Sandy Grushow commissioned the show as a possible replacement for Beverly Hills, 90210, which was then in its fourth season.
 Grushow stated that "I wanted a show that would possess many of the same values that '90210' had in the beginning.
 A show about teenagers and for teenagers.
 I pitched the notion of a group of kids who lost their parents in a tragic accident and therefore were forced to raise themselves."

 When Christopher Keyser and Amy Lippman came on board to create the show, they disliked the more lighthearted premise the network had come up with, essentially of a bunch of teens without parents left to go wild, which Keyser called a "Don't Tell Mom the Babysitter's Dead kind of thing."
 They decided to take the show in a more dramatic direction, where the characters have to deal with the serious repercussions of being orphaned and growing up.

 Jerry O'Connell was initially offered the role of Bailey, but he chose to sign with the series Sliders instead.
 Scott Wolf auditioned and was cast the very same day, the first of the actors to be cast.

 Neve Campbell, who was still living in Canada at the time, auditioned for Party of Five while she was in Los Angeles interviewing with different talent agencies to represent her.
-She auditioned along with her then-roommate Tara Strong, and ended up winning the role of Julia and moving to LA for the show, after it was picked up by Fox for a full series.
+She auditioned along with her then-roommate Tara Strong, and ended up winning the role of Julia and moving to Los Angeles for the show, after it was picked up by Fox for a full series.

 The show was produced by Columbia Pictures Television (CPT) and High Productions.
 CPT would later be folded into Columbia TriStar Domestic Television, which soon afterward became Sony Pictures Television.